 - Ticks crawl up – Ticks don’t jump, fly or drop from trees onto your head and back.
 If you find one attached there, it most likely latched onto your foot or leg and crawled up over your entire body.

 - All ticks (including deer ticks) come in small, medium and large sizes.

 - Ticks carry disease-causing microbes.
 Tick-transmitted infections are more common these days than in past decades.
-With explosive increases in deer populations, extending even into semi-urban areas in the eastern and western U.S., the trend is for increasing abundance and geographic spread of deer ticks and Lone Star ticks; and scientists are finding an ever-increasing list of disease-causing microbes transmitted by these ticks: Lyme disease bacteria, Babesia protozoa, Anaplasma, Ehrlichia, and other rickettsia, even encephalitis-causing viruses, and possibly Bartonella bacteria.
+With increases in deer populations, extending even into semi-urban areas in the eastern and western U.S., the trend is for an increasing abundance and geographic spread of deer ticks and Lone Star ticks.
+Scientists are finding an ever-increasing list of disease-causing microbes transmitted by these ticks including Lyme disease bacteria, Babesia protozoa, Anaplasma, Ehrlichia and other rickettsiae, even encephalitis-causing viruses, and possibly Bartonella bacteria.
 Back in the day, tick bites were more of an annoyance but now a bite is much more likely to make you sick.

 - Only deer ticks transmit Lyme disease bacteria.
 The only way to get Lyme disease is by being bitten by a deer tick or one of its “cousins” found around the world.

 - For most tick-borne diseases, you have at least 24 hours to find and remove a feeding tick before it transmits an infection.
 Even a quick daily tick check at bath or shower time can be helpful in finding and removing attached ticks before they can transmit an infection.
 Lyme disease bacteria take at least 24 hours to invade the tick’s saliva.